Prestige Pricing Strategy: Best Approach to Justify a Higher Price Point 💎

 - Choose the right pricing actions

 It is not uncommon for businesses without a pricing team to leave pricing the way it is (ref. group 2, three above).
-Although doing nothing seems like a good or less disruptive decision at the time, legacy pricing can seriously impact the bottom line (and your position of the economic profit curve (as described above).
+Although doing nothing seems like a good or less disruptive decision at the time, legacy pricing can seriously impact the bottom line (and your position of the economic profit curve as described above).

-People in businesses can often feel changing prices it is risky.
+People in businesses can often feel changing prices is risky.
 Even when it’s riskier not to replace them.
 Some deliberately avoid doing anything because they feel changing prices will jeopardise chances of hitting targets or meeting budget.
-Others play the short game, focusing on pricing performance in the next couple of quarters in the knowledge that they likely won’t be running their division afterward.
+Others play the short game, focusing on pricing performance in the next couple of quarters in the knowledge that they likely won’t be running their division afterwards.